Our Board of Directors

 scottgraham.png

 Scott is a long-time philanthropist, community organizer and thought leader, serving on multiple boards and organizations and donating his time generously to endeavours in both Alberta and British Columbia.
 With particular interest in improving and addressing human rights, health, education and poverty, Scott serves in a variety of capacities as a director, committee chair, member, advisor, and mentor across multiple organizations, including the Stollery Charitable Foundation, Edmonton Community Foundation, Vancouver Foundation, Loran Scholars, and the University of Alberta’s Fyrefly Institute for Gender and Sexual Diversity, among others.
-Scott holds a Bachelor of Arts degree from the University of Alberta and is a recipient of the Queen Elizabeth II’s Platinum Jubilee Medal.
+Scott holds a Bachelor of Arts degree from the University of Alberta, is a recipient of the Queen Elizabeth II’s Platinum Jubilee Medal, and he is also a recipient of a 2023 honorary Doctor of Laws from the University of Alberta in recognition of his community building.

 Jag-Bilkhu.png